idleman/node-dispatch-router/README.md

           };
         })();

-This is very good for logging, authentication, caching.
-Prefer to put common code within the dispatchers.

 ##Performance?
 Better than express.

 Dispatch-router is in current shape faster than express (by 10%).
 However, the library is in current shape not a complete webframework and does then implement all required http methods.
+It is expected however to change within 1 month.